Zeex/samp-plugin-crashdetect/README.txt

 Q: I did everyting you said but still don't see the extra info in my error messages!
 Why??

-A: There's can be a few reasons for this.
+A: There can be a few reasons for this.

    One is that the AMX file in question is put in some custom directory other than "gamemodes" or "filterscripts".
 If that's the case, crashdetect is not